esmBot/esmBot/docs/config.md

     {
-      "name": "test", // A human-friendly name for the server "url": "localhost:2333", // IP address/domain name and port for the server "auth": "youshallnotpass", // Password/authorization code for the server "local": false // Whether or not the esmBot "assets" folder is located next to the Lavalink jar file }
+      "name": "test", // A human-friendly name for the server "url": "localhost:2333", // IP address/domain name and port for the server "auth": "youshallnotpass" // Password/authorization code for the server }
   ],
   "image": [ // Objects containing info for connecting to WS image server(s)